Frederick Maze: Early years and career

 In 1911 Maze was appointed to the senior post of Commissioner in Canton.
 On 28 March 1914 Maze laid the foundation stone for the new Customs House in Canton and served as commissioner there until 1915, when he was presented with the Order of the Golden Grain, Third Class, which was upgraded to the Second Class in 1919.
-He was made commissioner in Tientsin (1915–1920), which was then followed by a posting in Hankow (1921–1925).
+He was made commissioner in Tianjin (1915–1920), which was then followed by a posting in Hankou (1921–1925).
 In 1920 Emperor Taishō of Japan presented Maze with the Order of the Sacred Treasure, Third Class.
 In May 1922 he was awarded the Second Class of the Order of the Precious Brilliant Golden Grain by President Xu Shichang.
 This was upgraded to the Second Class in 1923.
-In 1924 Maze was awarded the First Class of the Conservancy Medal.In 1925 he was made Commissioner in Shanghai, then one of the most prestigious posts in the service.
+In 1924 Maze was awarded the First Class of the Conservancy Medal.
+In 1925 he was made Commissioner in Shanghai, then one of the most prestigious posts in the service.
 In 1917 Maze married an Australian, Laura Gwendoline Bullmore (1888–1972), younger daughter of Edward Bullmore of Oakwood Station and Ipswich, Queensland.

 When Inspector-General Sir Francis Aglen was dismissed by the Beiyang Government in late 1927, he ensured his deputy A. H. F. Edwardes was made 'Officiating' Inspector-General in his place.
 Edwardes was set to become the next Inspector-General until but with the rise of the Kuomintang (KMT) to be the predominant political force in China, capturing Shanghai in early 1927, Edwardes position was much less certain and Maze, then Shanghai Commissioner, announced his candidacy for Inspector-General.
-The KMT distrusted Edwardes, seeing him as too connected to the Beiyang government in Peking, while Maze had had good relations with the KMT and Sun Yat-Sen during his posting in Canton.
-The KMT, in the process of deposing the internationally recognised Beiyang warlords in Peking, offered Maze the position of 'Inspector-General' in the south three times in 1927, but he refused.
+The KMT distrusted Edwardes, seeing him as too connected to the Beiyang government in Beijing, while Maze had had good relations with the KMT and Sun Yat-Sen during his posting in Canton.
+The KMT, in the process of deposing the internationally recognised Beiyang warlords in Beijing, offered Maze the position of 'Inspector-General' in the south three times in 1927, but he refused.
 Maze was awarded the Second Class of the Order of the Striped Tiger in 1927.
 In 1928 he accepted an appointment as an adviser to the national board of reconstruction, and in October 1928 Edwardes appointed Maze as Deputy Inspector-General.